Bain’s Matt Harris and Justworks’ Isaac Oates to talk through the Series B deal that brought them together – TechCrunch

 As with any episode of ECL, Oates and Harris will also give live feedback on audience-submitted pitch decks during the Pitch Deck Teardown.

-Extra Crunch Live is a members-only series that goes down each Wednesday at 12pm PT/3pm ET.
-If you’re not yet an Extra Crunch member, you should take a hard look in the mirror and then hit up this link.
+Extra Crunch Live is a members-only series that goes down each Wednesday at 12 p.m.
+PST/3 p.m.
+EST. If you’re not yet an Extra Crunch member, you should take a hard look in the mirror and then hit up this link.

 Matt Harris started his investing career at Bain Capital private equity in 1995.
 In 2000, he founded his own firm called Village Ventures where he spent 12 years and invested primarily in fintech startups.
 In 2012, he returned to Bain Capital Ventures.
 His portfolio includes Acorns, Finix, Ribbon, and of course, Justworks, among many others.